IFS Therapist in Menlo Park

 Ryan Thurwachter, Menlo Park Therapist Specializing in Internal Family Systems

 I'm Ryan Thurwachter, LCSW, an internal family systems therapist in Menlo Park.
 I'm Level 2 trained through the IFS Institute and trained in Intimacy from the Inside Out (IFIO) for couples and family relationships.
 The depth of training matters here because a lot of therapists incorporate pieces of IFS after a brief introduction to the model.
-The work I do is grounded in years of specialized training, and the difference shows in the results.

 A session might start with whatever is most present for you: the anxiety before a meeting, the fight with your partner, the heaviness you woke up with.
 From there, we turn toward the part that's carrying it.
 Not to analyze it, but to listen to it.
 The pace is yours.